Eggnog Pound Cake

 • Preheat oven to 350ºF

-• Add pound cake mix, ¾ cup eggnog, ½ teaspoon nutmeg and eggs to large mixing bowl
+• Add pound cake mix, ¾ cup eggnog, ½ teaspoon nutmeg and eggs to large mixing bowl.
+The pound cake mix calls for water and/or milk, butter and 2 eggs.
+IGNORE THE BOX INSTRUCTIONS.

 1 16-ounce pound cake mix, ¾ cup eggnog, 1 teaspoon nutmeg, 2 large eggs